oegedijk/explainerdashboard/README.md

     number of trees, `L` is the maximum number of leaves in any tree and `D` the maximal depth of any tree.
 So reducing the number of leaves or average depth in the decision tree can really speed up SHAP calculations.
+4. Plotting only a random sample of points.
+When you have a lots of observations, simply rendering the plots may get slow as well.
+You can pass the `plot_sample` parameter to render a (different each time) random sample of observations for the various scatter plots in the dashboard.
+E.g.:
+    `ExplainerDashboard(explainer, plot_sample=1000).run()`

 ## Launching from within a notebook